RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 -

-If you have properly configured your gateway and there is a network connection between the external ChirpStack and your gateway, you should see the same page and status, as shown in Figure 12.
+If your gateway is properly configured and a network connection is established between the external ChirpStack and your gateway, you should see the same page and status as depicted in Figure 12.

 AWS IoT Core for LoRaWAN